andraantariksa/moutar-take-home-test/README.md

 GROUP BY DATE_ADD('1970-01-01 00:00:01.000000', INTERVAL ((TIMESTAMPDIFF(HOUR, '1970-01-01 00:00:01.000000', transactions.created_at) DIV 2) * 2) HOUR)
 ORDER BY DATE_ADD('1970-01-01 00:00:01.000000', INTERVAL ((TIMESTAMPDIFF(HOUR, '1970-01-01 00:00:01.000000', transactions.created_at) DIV 2) * 2) HOUR);
 ```

+###### Explanation:

+The transaction can be grouped by how many hour after some time (In this case, it is Unix epoch).
+To group the transactions every 2 hours, I use integer division on the hour and multiplied it again (rounding to floor even number).